 I am a retired pharmacist, married to Isobel.
 We have a daughter (with 2 grand-daughters), and a son.
 We live 12Km north of the town of Balclutha on a small block where we enjoy "the country life".

-My log is loaded onto ClubLog once or twice a month.
+My log is loaded onto ClubLog several times each month.
 I strongly recommend you make sure you are in my log before requesting a QSL card.

 QSL CARDS.
 You have 4 choices: